 A tip for you.
 When you badly need funding but fail to get it in a traditional way, you could try crowdfunding.
 You can advertise the improvements you plan to make in the restaurant on a crowdfunding platform.
 If your restaurant has a great concept and loyal patrons, the public may be receptive to your appeal.

-To motivate potential backers, offer them free Sunday lunches or hosting a private party for those pledging a big sum.
+To motivate potential backers, offer them free Sunday lunches or host a private party for those pledging a big sum.
 You may be surprised to find that you can raise the money in just over a week.
-History knows people who crowdfunded to start their first restaurant and are now managing a restaurant chain.
+History shows that entrepreneurs who crowdfunded to start their first restaurant can even go on to manage their own restaurant chain.

 Managing marketing campaigns